RazazR/99321534-razazr-users.99321534-razazr-users.noreply.github.com.noreply.github.com./proto2js.md

+**NOTE:** This page covers `proto2js` as available until ProtoBuf.js 3.8.0.
+For newer versions, please refer to [pbjs](./pbjs), a major overhaul of the command line utility.

 It's also possible to transform .proto files into their JSON counterparts or to transform entire namespaces into ready-to-use message classes and enum objects by using the `proto2js` command line utility.
 The **json2proto** utility does the reverse from a JSON counterpart.

 ```